Author Archives: Stephen Leeder

 STEPHEN LEEDER: The public health discipline after Covid-19

 The Coronavirus pandemic draws our attention to the importance of public health in maintaining global human health.
-Public health as a discipline is distinguished by taking the entire community into account rather than individual patients, and seeking out what can … Continue reading
+Public health as a discipline is distinguished by taking the entire community into account rather than individual patients, and seeking out what can be done to protect and promote human flourishing for all in that community.
+Continue reading »

 STEPHEN LEEDER.We’ve flattened the curve, but the nation’s health is still in danger